remult/remult/docs/tutorials/react/sorting-filtering.md

 To query subsequent pages, use the [Repository.find()](../../docs/ref_repository.md#find) method's `page` option.
 :::

-## Show Active Tasks on Top
+## Sorting By Creation Date

-Uncompleted tasks are important and should appear above completed tasks in the todo app.
+We would like old tasks to appear first in the list, and new tasks to appear last.
+Let's sort the tasks by their `createdAt` field.

 In the `useEffect` hook, set the `orderBy` property of the `find` method call's `option` argument to an object that contains the fields you want to sort by.
 Use "asc" and "desc" to determine the sort order.